alphagov/government-service-design-manual/Working in an agile way/runningretrospectives.md

 One of the central principles of Agile is quick feedback loops - we want to demonstrate something to the customer as soon as we can so that we can see how well it suits their needs.
 Retrospectives are the way we apply this to our own teams and find out what's working and what isn't, so we can continuously improve.

-By having a retrospective regularly, we can make small improvements often, ideally before problems start to fester, and we can identify working practices which make us more efficient, productive and happier.
+By having a retrospective regularly, we can make small improvements often, ideally before problems start to fester, and we can identify working practices which make us more efficient, productive or at least happier.
+Agile development practices are to help us work better, and the retrospective allows us to fine-tune the process and our environment to our needs.

-Allowing structured space to vent problems and find solutions also allows the team to perform better at other times.

 ##Further reading
 The Agile Retrospective Wiki has some very useful resources, including <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tips">tips for running a retrospective</a>, <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Plans">plans for different types of retrospectives</a> and <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tools">individual exercises that can be used as part of a retrospective</a>.

 This is a very useful book <a href="http://pragprog.com/book/dlret/agile-retrospectives">Agile Retrospectives: Making Good Teams Great</a>.

-Link within the Manual, or to other posts, that will help people to work on the tool.
+All photographs by <a href="https://twitter.com/psd">Paul Downey</a>.